hsemple/pythongis_tutorials/docs/source/displaying_files.rst

 --------------------

 In programming, rasters are considered as *arrays*.
 An array is a collection of items of the same data type that can be manipulated as a single entity.
 In Python,  a list is a one dimensional array.
-However, when we are thinking about rasters, we are typically thinking of two dimensional arrays that are matrices of numbers defined by rows and columns.
+However, when we are thinking about rasters, we are typically thinking of two dimensional arrays that are defined by rows and columns.

 In Python, one difference between a list and a two-dimensional array is that whereas a list can store multiple data types, a two-dimensional array can store only one data type.